-- A7.14 Our benchmarks are, whenever possible, based on information about the market value of specific lots awarded in European auctions.
+- A7.8 Our benchmarks are, whenever possible, based on information about the market value of specific lots awarded in European auctions.
 However, some of the awards included in our benchmarking work were CCAs, in which the published prices are for winning packages which often include spectrum in more than one band.
 Unlike simultaneous multiple-round auctions (SMRAs), prices are not determined on a lot-or band-specific basis in these awards but as prices for the winning packages of spectrum.
 Where there are winning packages with spectrum in a single band, these provide information on the auction price for that band (for that bidder).
 Sometimes other information can be used to make inferences about prices by band.
-In addition, with knowledge of the bids made it is possible to estimate band-specific prices, such as Linear Reference Prices (LRPs). - A7.15 None of the other national regulatory authorities (NRAs) who conducted a combinatorial auction published bid data.
+In addition, with knowledge of the bids made it is possible to estimate band-specific prices, such as Linear Reference Prices (LRPs). - A7.9 None of the other national regulatory authorities (NRAs) who conducted a combinatorial auction published bid data.
 However, we approached these NRAs to request information which might allow us to estimate band-specific prices.
-We describe this process below.
+We described this process and its outcome in the August 2014 consultation.
+For completeness, we repeat this text in paragraphs A7.10 to A7.14 below.